 Cons

-- Not as effective on thick clothes
+- May not be as effective on thick clothes

 A heated clothes airer, also known as a heated drying rack, operates by using electric heating elements to warm up the bars or racks where you hang your clothes.
 These heated bars provide a gentle and efficient source of warmth, helping to evaporate moisture from your clothing.
 As the air circulates around your garments, it speeds up the drying process - no more hanging clothes on your radiator.
 It's an energy-efficient alternative to traditional tumble dryers, and it's especially useful for drying delicate items that can't withstand the heat of a dryer.